FMMT666/launchpad.py/README.md

 > I do not use Homebrew - maybe you can try your luck with that one.
 > Compiling PyGame though is acually easy.
 Usually.
 Hehe.
 > The process is explained somewhere below.
 CTRL-F your way down to "compile" in the RPi section.
+> Also, please update your Launchpads to the latest version.

 > PRO MK3 USERS: